Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Proposed Method

-Note that Eq. \ref{eq:objective} is convex as both cross-entropy and MSE loss are well-known convex.
+Note that while the global optimization landscape of the deep neural network remains non-convex, the selected loss components (Cross-Entropy and MSE) are smooth and convex with respect to the network outputs.
+This ensures that the auxiliary confidence loss provides a stable, well-behaved gradient signal during backpropagation.
 During both training and inference, $c_i$ serves as a proxy gating score for each expert to token fusion in Eq. \ref{eq:jacobian_SMoE_1}.
-The $c_i$ is Token-level confidence, which each token has one corresponding $c_i$ for aggregation as in $\sum^K_i G(\mathbf{h})E_i(\mathbf{h})$ as in Eq. \ref{eq:moe_equaiotn}, resulting in a variant of proposed method for fine-grained feature learning, denoted as ConfSMoE-T. Additionally, a expert-level gating signal is also implemented for coarse-grained information retrieval.
-We aggregate token-level representations assigned to each expert and average them to compute expert-level gating signals as Expert-level variant, denoted as ConfSMoE-E in experiment.
+The $c_i$ is Token-level confidence, which each token has one corresponding $c_i$ for aggregation as in $\sum^N_{i=1} m_i g_i E_i(\mathbf{h})$ as in Eq. \ref{eq:moe_equaiotn}, resulting in a variant of proposed method for fine-grained feature learning, denoted as ConfSMoE-T. Additionally, an expert-level gating signal is also implemented for coarse-grained information retrieval.
+We aggregate token-level representations assigned to each expert and average them to compute expert-level gating signals as expert-level variant, denoted as ConfSMoE-E in experiment.
 The multimodal interaction is learned during the token assignment for all experts, which all modalities are shared one identical expert pool.
 This confidence-driven routing enables both fine-grained specialization and robust multimodal interaction, leading to improved generalization and interpretability.